Eurovision 2024: Here are the songs with the best shot at glory

 Doing away with the jury vote in the semifinals meant that performers who brought a lot of crowd-pleasing visual flair to their qualifying performances had a better shot than in years past.
 The international juries will be back for the Grand Final, however.
 How their historically conservative, wet-blanket sensibilities mesh with the voting public's love of shiny glittery fiery extravagance is a big part of what makes Eurovision so damn compelling and unpredictable.

-So, during Saturday's Grand Final, 26 countries will perform – the 20 qualifying countries, the Big Five, and the host nation, Sweden.
-Each performance must adhere to the following rules:
+So, during Saturday's Grand Final, each performance must adhere to the following rules:

 - Songs must be original.

-Note: Update: Joost Klein and his song "Europapa" have been disqualified from the Grand Final Saturday.